brimaam/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcase.md

 #story 6

 [x] Case1
-Given a super smart parking boy, who manage two parking lots, both with the same number of available position, and a car,
+Given a super smart parking boy, who manage two parking lots, both with the same available position rate, and a car,
 When park the car,
 Then the car will be parked to the first parking lot